goruck/smart-zoneminder/README.md

 The Alarm Uploader also attaches metadata to the alarm frame image such as alarm score, event ID, frame number, date, and others.
 The metadata is used later on by the cloud services to process the image.
 The Alarm Uploader will concurrently upload alarm frames to optimize overall upload time.
 The default value is ten concurrent uploads.
 Upload speed will vary depending on your Internet bandwidth, image size and other factors but typically frames will be uploaded to S3 in less than a few hundred milliseconds.

 The Alarm Uploader can be configured to skip alarm frames to minimize processing time, upload bandwidth and cloud storage.
 This is controlled by the *frameSkip* parameter in the configuration json.

+The Alarm Uploader is run as a Linux service using systemd.

 Please see the Alarm Uploader's [README](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/README.md) for installation instructions.

 ## Local Object Detection (obj_detect_server)
 The Object Detection Server, [obj_det_server](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/obj_detect_server.py), runs the Tensorflow object detection inference engine using Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
 One of the benefits of using zerorpc is that the object detection server can easily be run on another machine, apart from the machine running ZoneMinder.
 Another benefit is that the server when started will load into memory the model and initialize it, thus saving time when an inference is actually run.
 The server can optionally skip inferences on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
-The Object Detection Server is started by a cron job at boot time.
+The Object Detection Server is run as a Linux service using systemd.

 Please see the Object Detection Server's [README](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/README.md) for installation instructions.